Shinde Camp: Our full report

 However, because of the raised decks in the main area, the amount of water in the immediate vicinity of the camp and the fact that children will generally accompany adults on all activities, we suggest that the main camp is best for more mature children only.
 For more flexibility, we'd suggest booking the Shinde Enclave on a private basis. - Notes

 - The main area is raised, in some parts very high off the ground, with only simple handrails to prevent a fall.
-The decks can become very slippery when wet and both the camp and the pool are largely unfenced.
+The decks can become very slippery when wet and both the camp and the pool have only a fence to restrict elephants; all other animals can roam freely.
 Children will need constant supervision from their parents or guardians.

 Our travellers’ wildlife sightings from Shinde Camp